 Offering a horse for sale on the internet (aka “online”) isn’t difficult.

 In fact, thousands of people list a horse for sale online every day.
 Even so, a little preparation and a few tips can help make a simple process even faster and easier.
-Please scroll down for some tips on how to sell your horse online.
+Please scroll down for some tips on how to advertise your horse for sale online.

 1. Take Great Photos

-Here at CowboyWay.com we've had an area for people to sell a horse online (for free) for a long time.
-When we look at the statistics of which ads get the most views we can tell you that online ads with photos get many, many, more views than ads without photos.
+Here at CowboyWay.com we’ve had an area for people to sell a horse online (for free) for many years.
+When we look at the statistics of which ads get the most views we can tell you that ads with photos get many, many, more views than ads without photos.

 So, to get the most attention to your online ad you are going to need photos of your horse.
 While that may sound like a hassle, it is probably faster and easier for you in the long run: Without at least one photo in your ad you’re liable to spend a great deal of time replying to texts or emails from people asking for you to send them one.